Performance Lab Mind Review

 With regards to the brain, L-Tyrosine is thought to have a close connection to dopamine, which is vital to the brain.
 It is the nice feeling we get when we achieve something or do something well.

 The theory here is that if we are well stocked with L-Tyrosine, we will be able to reward ourselves with that pleasant feeling when we do well, and we want it more.
-We are then able to concentrate, focus and stay motivated next time we come up against a similar challenge.
+We are then able to concentrate, focus and stay motivated when we come up against a similar challenge.

 Usually found in areas near the Mediterranean, Maritime Pine Bark has an eclectic mix of potential health benefits.